sequelize/sequelize/docs/docs/migrations.md

  - defaultValue - The value for the default constraint
  - where - Where clause/expression for the CHECK constraint
  - references - Object specifying target table, column name to create foreign key constraint
- - references.model - Target table name or model
+ - references.table - Target table name or table
- - references.key - Target column name
+ - references.field - Target column name
 Available constraints:
  - UNIQUE
  - DEFAULT (MSSQL only)